CyberShadow/reduce/README.md

-  This mode has an additional requirement for *`ORACLE`*: it, or any command invoked by it, should not create or modify files outside the current directory (at least, without adequate precautions such as locking or unique filenames).
+  This mode has an additional requirement for *`ORACLE`*: it, or any command invoked by it, should not create or modify files outside the current directory in a way that could affect concurrent executions (i.e., without adequate precautions such as locking or unique filenames).
   </details>

 Run `reduce --help` for all options.